Cornerback24/Blender-NLA-Midi-Copier/README.md

       keyframes will be generated starting at the min note down to this note.
 Only used if Note Property is set to Pitch.
 * Map to min:
-    * Note property value to map to the Min value.
+    * Note property or CC value to map to the Min value.
 For example if note Property is Length (frames) and Map to min is set to 2, then keyframes for a note with a length of 2 frames will be generated with the Min value.
 Only used if Note Property is not set to Pitch.
 * Map to max:
-    * Note property value to map to the Max value.
+    * Note property or CC value to map to the Max value.
 For example if note Property is Length (frames) and Map to max is set to 10, then keyframes for a note with a length of 10 frames will be generated with the Max value.
 Only used if Note Property is not set to Pitch.
 * Filter by Scale: